skills/release-based-workflow/README.md

 ### :keyboard: Activity: Finalize release

-1. In a separate tab, go to the **Releases** page for this repository
+1. In a separate tab, go to the **Releases** page for this repository.
-    - To reach this page, click the **Code** tab at the top of your repository.
-Then, find the navigation bar below the repository description, and click the **Releases** heading link
+    - _Tip: To reach this page, click the **Code** tab at the top of your repository.
+Then, find the navigation bar below the repository description, and click the **Releases** heading link._
-1. Click the **Edit** button next to your draft release
+1. Click the **Edit** button next to your draft release.
-1. Ensure the _Target_ branch is set to `main`
+1. Ensure the _Target_ branch is set to `main`.
-1. Click **Publish release**
+1. Click **Publish release**.
-1. Wait about 20 seconds then refresh this page for the next step
+1. Wait about 20 seconds then refresh this page for the next step.

 </details>